 I had optimized operation modes of MySQL via CLI and thought it would benefit to have at least some basic settings of MySQL optimization in the Plesk interface.
 Eventually, RAM for VPS was increased from 1 to 2 GB, solving the issue.

 - Frequent updates

 Email notifications about new WordPress plugins made me login to Plesk often.
 I am one of “update-it-all” types and very meticulous when it comes to installing the latest software versions.
-The Smart Updates feature in WordPress Toolkit solved this task.
+The Smart Updates feature in WP Toolkit solved this task.

 - Extensions accessibility

 I used to find accessing my installed extensions inconvenient.
 So it was great when WP Toolkit had installed extension icons in the left menu.

 During an internal contest for the best WordPress website hosted in Plesk, I focused on two goals.
 I wanted to make my WordPress website the fastest and the most secured.

 To achieve the A+ note on ssllabs.com, special NGINX parameters became necessary.
 They were installed via Additional nginx directives and the /etc/nginx/conf.d /ssl.conf file.
 An attempt to maximize the speed of my website powered by NGINX was a special matter.

 At that time, NGINX caching wasn’t yet implemented in Plesk.
 So I tried various caching solutions, such as redis, memcached, and the very same NGINX caching.
 All via the CLI, of course, but with the help of customized settings.

 It didn’t take long to realize the NGINX version shipped with Plesk was not suitable to use with trendy acceleration technologies.
 Ones like caching, the brotli compression method, PageSpeed Module, or TLS1.3.
 Even the Plesk Forum also raised this issue as it seemed to occupy the minds of advanced users.